LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

       :alt: Create a new template window.
       :scale: 80%

 #.
-Name your template, then edit the starter code.
-This will be the boilerplate
+Name your template, set the extension as ``html``, then edit the starter
-   HTML that appears anytime you select your custom template.
+   code.
+This will be the boilerplate HTML that appears anytime you select your custom template.
 For Thymeleaf, the code should at least close the ``meta`` tag and include the ``xmlns`` attribute.

    .. figure:: ./figures/thymeleafTemplateCode.png
       :alt: Generic Thymeleaf starter code.